Spy06/Netcode/README.md

 Dont forget to set the Run In Background to true (Project Settings > Player)

 NOTE: THERE ARE MAYBE SOME BUGS.
+NOTE AGAIN: YES, THERE ARE SO MANY BUGS lol